OscarTMa/02-Diabetes/README.md

-Certainly!
-Here's an introduction for a GitHub repository where you store health-related notebooks:

----

 # Health Data Analysis Notebooks

 Welcome to the Health Data Analysis Notebooks repository!
 This repository contains a collection of Jupyter notebooks focused on various aspects of health data analysis.
 These notebooks are designed to help researchers, data scientists, and health professionals explore and analyze health-related data using a variety of tools and techniques.